JackieRen/Bang-/README.md

 # Bang-
-[is a top-down arena shooter.
+Bang is a top-down arena shooter.